Guides · Complete guide

 Production-ready means six engineering domains are covered.
 Polishing one more feature doesn't get you there; closing all six does.

 A system missing any one of the six fails in a way that surprises you later.
+To score your own app against all six, run the production-ready checklist.
 The security page describes the hardening practices in detail.

 A small system runs 2–4 weeks, including penetration testing before deployment.
 Larger platforms run 2–5 months, depending on integrations and how much environment testing they need.
 We've delivered 15 production apps this way, with 2 more in progress.
 The full milestone breakdown is on the process page.